 The state played an active role in Japan's urban expansion.
 Local lords transformed their castles into towns as they strove to expand their tax base (McClain, 1980).
 As these castle towns grew, their rulers imposed detailed regulations and devised new systems of urban administration (Nakai and McClain, 1998).
 For example, after a big fire in 1657, the shogunate created open spaces in Edo to serve as fire breaks (Hanley, 1987).
-Professional fire-fighting units were set up and watch towers were built.30 Measures were also taken to ensure that waste materials were properly recycled or disposed, and streets and waterways were kept clean and open in Edo as well as in the smaller towns and cities (Hanley, 1987).
+Professional firefighting units were set up and watchtowers were built.47 Measures were also taken to ensure that waste materials were properly recycled or disposed of, and streets and waterways were kept clean and open in Edo as well as in the smaller towns and cities (Hanley, 1987).

 Contrary to Max Weber's claim that a heavy state presence in Chinese cities stifled China's economic development, formal administration penetrated far less in Chinese cities than in Japanese ones (Rozman, 1973).
 Over 95% of the towns and cities in early modern China did not have a permanent bureaucratic presence (Zelin, 2004).
-Furthermore, the Qing administration made no distinction between cities and rural areas.
-As a result, China had a less developed urban infrastructure than in Japan (Mosk, 2011).
-A Chinese scholar observed in the early 20th century that "the hundred and one undertakings, such as roads, streetlights, removal of rubbish, water supply, school system, police, fire protection, etc., which people of the West are accustomed to regard as functions of a municipal government are, with a few exceptions of recent date, never undertaken by the proper government officials" (Rowe, 1989, 135).
+Unlike the case in Japan, where there was a distinction between the urban magistrates (machibugyō) and the rural ones (daikan), Chinese counties were not functionally differentiated into urban and rural units.48 The urban infrastructure in China was less developed than in Japan (Mosk, 2011).
+A Chinese scholar observed in the early 1900s that "the hundred and one undertakings, such as roads, streetlights, removal of rubbish, water supply, school system, police, fire protection, etc., which people of the West are accustomed to regard as functions of a municipal government are, with a few exceptions of recent date, never undertaken by the proper government officials" (Rowe, 1989, 135).